cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **VLM Analysis**:

-**Score**: 3/10
+**Score**: 4/10

-> *The rendering exhibits strong geometric distortions (curved/wavy walls, misaligned edges, and inconsistent depth) and pervasive texture inconsistencies with excessive blur.
-These factors collectively yield a scene that is not visually consistent with a real-world room and would be considered a poor reconstruction in terms of geometric fidelity and texture stability.*
+> *The rendering exhibits notable geometric distortions and misalignments (curved/warped walls, jagged edges) with smeared textures and incoherent surface details.
+Depth is mostly plausible, but the overall scene lacks structural reliability and photorealism due to pervasive artifacting and topology issues.
+Improvements needed in geometry regularization and texture consistency to approach a real-world scene.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Wavy and distorted wall planes, especially near the central panel and doorway area.
+- ⚠️ **Curved Or Warped Walls**: Multiple surfaces show heavy scribble-like distortion and bending, notably along the white wall and near the door frame.
-- ⚠️ **Misaligned Edges**: Edges do not align cleanly at wall junctions; noticeable misregistration along the cabinet/door frame and seating area.
+- ⚠️ **Misaligned Edges**: Edges at the door and wall junction appear misaligned and jagged, indicating inconsistent topology.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent; perspective appears warped and objects do not recede or scale realistically.
-- 🎨 **Over Blur**: Overall blur and smeared textures reduce detail; surfaces lack sharpness.
+- 🎨 **Over Blur**: Overall surfaces appear smeared, reducing fine details on furniture and wall textures.
-- 🎨 **Texture Inconsistency**: Texture quality varies abruptly between surfaces; some areas look washed out or smeared.
+- 🎨 **Texture Inconsistency**: Texture quality varies across surfaces (floor, walls, furniture) with abrupt changes and lacking coherence.

 ### View 8 (210°)